-Yolo Brewfest brought to you by Visit Woodland is returning to Historic Downtown Woodland!
+Yolo Brewfest is returning to Historic Downtown Woodland for 2018!

-The event is organized by the Woodland Luna Vista Rotary Club in partnership with Beers In Sac, Visit Woodland, City of Woodland, and V. Santoni Distributing Co.
+The event is organized by the Woodland Luna Vista Rotary Club in partnership with Beers In Sac, and the City of Woodland.

-Yolo Brewfest will feature 35+ breweries, cideries, meaderies, and wineries, with local gourmet restaurants, a cigar lounge, and live music and entertainment.
+Yolo Brewfest will feature 35+ breweries, cideries, meaderies, and wineries, with local gourmet restaurants, a cigar lounge, and music/entertainment.
 Come and take in the sights at Historic Downtown Woodland and join us for a night to remember at this community focused and inspired event.
 Must be 21+ years old to enter.

-Free Bike Valet at Blue Note Brewing Company.
-More details coming soon.
+Free Bike Valet by The Bike Campaign at Blue Note Brewing Company. www.thebikecampaign.com

 General Admission - $35:

 3-6pm, includes unlimited tastings.